Sort research opportunities by: First Year | Second Year | Third Year | Fourth Year | Graduate | Show All

 • complete a standard application to RBS, turning it in along with the proposal and letter of recommendation, plus a c.v.

-Accepted applicants will attend a week-long course at RBS in 2012, and will submit a final project to RBS for publication to its website by 12 April 2013.
+Accepted applicants will attend a week-long course at RBS, and will submit a final project to RBS for publication to its website.

 For more details regarding the RBS-UVA Fellowship Program, see http://www.rarebookschool.org/fellowships/